 The responsibility for the cleanliness of your room is your own.
-A vacuum cleaner and brooms are available in the Student Affairs Office for checkout with an ID card.
 Pest control in each hall is directly related to the cleanliness of each resident.
 Never leave open food or crumbs in your room and remember to empty your trash regularly.
 Environmental Services has been instructed not to give personal cleaning services to residents.